 Non-credit certificate programs provide participants with a more indepth level of skill and knowledge in a concentrated area.
 Certificates are awarded for successful completion of the program requirements.
 Graduates of these programs may use the certificates to communicate to their employers or potential employers their level of skill or expertise.

 Online Classes

-The Lifetime Learning Center also offers a wide array of non-credit online classes.
-These online classes also offer opportunities in professional development, personal enrichment, certification, and many also offer CEUs.
-Visit our web-site at http://jscc.edu/lifetime-learningcenter
+Workforce Development also offers a wide array of non-credit online classes.
+These online classes also offer opportunities in professional development, personal enrichment, certification, and many also offer CEUs

 Testing Services